sailfishos-sony-tama/main/flashing.md

 You will need reasonably new `fastboot` - it has to support `--disable-verity --disable-verification` options.
 You could check that by running `fastboot --help`.

+Files that will be needed for flashing:

+- software binaries provided by Sony
+- vbmeta image
+- Sailfish release for your device

+### Software binaries

 For flashing, you will need software binaries (`SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_tama.zip`).
 Get them from https://developer.sony.com/file/download/software-binaries-for-aosp-pie-android-9-0-kernel-4-9-tama .
 Unzip the file, it would contain `SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_tama.img`, with sha256sum of image file equal to `43477947fa88a70030692684f36df033294cc6dcece9c610f2112c14099d9997`.

+### vbmeta image

-Get `vbmeta.img` file from the first release assets at .
+Get `vbmeta.zip` file from the first release assets at https://github.com/sailfishos-sony-tama/main/releases/tag/3.2.0.12-alpha1 .
+Uncompress the file, it will contain single `vbmeta.img`

+### Sailfish release

-Get the latest Sailfish release ZIP file, uncompress it and put the software binary and vbmeta images into the same folder.
+Get the latest Sailfish release ZIP file for your device among the releases at https://github.com/sailfishos-sony-tama/main/releases.
+Uncompress Sailfish ZIP and put the software binary and vbmeta images into the same folder.

+### Flashing

 Connect your device in fastboot mode.
 See Xperia 10 Sailfish X guide or guide for AOSP9 for your device, shortcuts are the same for Tama devices as for Xperia 10.